aszabacsi/react-scrollto/README.md

 ## Description

-The Anchor component decorates the child component with an anchor passed to it's hash property.
-You can override the default scrolling behaviour by creating a custom Anchor type using the anchorWithOptions higher-order component.
-You have to pass Anchor component as it's first argument and the options object as the second.
-The option object is the same as the the built-in options objects of the vanilla scrollIntoView function.
+Creating scroll into view animations in a declarative style using React components.
+You can ovverride the default scroll behaviour by creating your own custom component using the anchorWithOptions HOC.

 ## Usage

+Wrap the autoscroll target components with the base Anchor component (or create your own using the anchorWithOptions HOC).

 ```jsx
 import React, { Component } from 'react';